You Use “Search” Every Day …

 So the question becomes, with so much content out there, how can you attract your target audience?

 How Structured Data Works

 Schema Markup is an important element in your SEO (Search Engine Optimization) Strategy.
 When a search engine receives an inquiry, they crawl the web looking for relevant and reputable results.
-In an effort to make sense of all of the available content, the major search engines (Google, Bing, Yahoo and eventually Yandex) collaborated to create a comprehensive labelling system.
+In an effort to make sense of all of the available content, the major search engines (Google, Bing, Yahoo and eventually Yandex) collaborated to create a comprehensive labeling system.
 This framework and vocabulary is called Schema.org and the associated code is called Schema Markup.

 - currency accepted